Sounds the same but there is a big difference.

 What does playing not to lose look like for a person that desires to feel their best and lose body fat.
-The thought as they get their clothes on that feel tight after a weekend of self indulging—I am so fat I better eat healthy and workout today.
+The thought as they get their clothes on that feel tight after a weekend of self-indulging—I am so fat I better eat healthy and workout today.
 The action they grab an apple for breakfast and vow to order a healthy lunch.
 The day plays out and they are tossed to and fro by their schedule and the workout happens at 8 pm on day 1.
-Whew they think—I made it and did not lose today.
+Phew they think—I made it and did not lose today.

 Play to Win

 What does playing to win look like for a person with the same goals?
-The thought is if I take time now and not watch that show or lay around I can be ready to eat healthy and exercise when my week starts because I know it will be busy.
+The thought is if I take time now and not watch that show or lay around I can be ready to eat healthily and exercise when my week starts because I know it will be busy.
 They start on Sunday and take 30 minutes to look at their calendar for the week and start scheduling times to workout.
-They write plan out their meals for the week and take time to prep them.
+They write a plan out their meals for the week and take time to prep them.
 They make sure that they have their water bottle ready to go.
 The day plays out and is busy but the difference is that they are prepped and ready.
 They can deal with the unexpected and still have the food and the time to exercise.
-Wow they think—good thing I had planned that workout—I didn’t feel like it after such a busy day—feels sustainable.
+Wow, they think—good thing I had planned that workout—I didn’t feel like it after such a busy day—feels sustainable.
 I am winning.